 Section 8 of the 2010 Statewide Water Supply Initiative recommends 16 initiatives to meet Colorado's overall water needs.
-The proposed Dropcountr program for GMWSD is consistent with "Recommendation 10" (page 8-2 of the SWSI) which requires the State to support, encourage, and incentivize water providers in planning for and implementing M&I active conservation best management practices and other demand management strategies.
-Deployment of Dropcountr allows GMWSD to advance its conservation planning efforts by leveraging demographic information and data analytics.
+The proposed Dropcountr-Rachio program for the City of Louisville is consistent with "Recommendation 10" (page 8-2 of the SWSI) which requires the State to support, encourage, and incentivize water providers in planning for and implementing M&I active conservation best management practices and other demand management strategies.
+Deployment of Dropcountr allows the City to advance its conservation planning efforts by leveraging demographic information and data analytics.

-Dropcountr program collects demographic information from the users during the registration process.
+Dropcountr-Rachio program collects demographic information from the users during the registration process.
 Information collected consists of: